It’s better to plan ahead than to have your savings account be squeezed down the road by unexpected tax policy changes.

 A Tax-Saving Guide for First-Time Homebuyers

 Buying a home is a watershed moment in life.
 So many changes—suddenly you’re building equity, planning renovations and maybe even basking in the pride of homeownership.
 Another big shift of being a homeowner?
 How you file your taxes.

 Using the most up-to-date information from the IRS' website, below you will find four practical, essential tips for keeping up with your tax responsibilities as a first-time homeowner.

 Tax laws are not set in stone.
 There are revisions, additions and subtractions — big and small — on a regular basis.
 So you’ll need to be aware of these modifications and make adjustments to budget and savings plans as necessary.

-The following, for example, are a few recent changes to federal tax law that could have a significant impact:
+The following are a few examples from the current federal tax code that could have a significant financial impact on new homeowners:

-- Homeowners will no longer be able to write off the total amount they pay in state income and local property taxes.
-(The property tax deduction is now capped at $10,000.)
-This will no doubt be of particular interest to those who reside in high-tax states such as New York, New Jersey and California.
+- Homeowners can only write off up to $10,000 of what they pay in state income and local property taxes This is no doubt of particular interest to those who reside in high-tax states such as New York, New Jersey and California.

-- New home loan mortgage interest deductions in 2019 will now be limited to $750,000.
+- New home loan mortgage interest deductions are limited to $750,000.
 Borrowers may recall that before 2018 the previous limit was $1 million.
-People in low to moderately priced homes likely won’t be effected by this change, but those in more expensive homes could be.
+People in low to moderately priced homes likely won’t be effected by this change, but those in more expensive homes or cities could be.

-One important note about these changes: The above really only affects taxpayers who itemize on their tax return.
-And because the new tax law for 2018 also doubled the standard deduction, fewer people may be tempted to itemize.
+One important note about these examples: The above really only affects taxpayers who itemize on their tax return.

 Tax Tip No. 2: Keep taxes in mind when creating your new housing budget